What Is Critical Illness Cover?

 The most common uses for a critical illness payout and rough sizing:

-- Mortgage payoff: Match cover to outstanding mortgage balance β if your mortgage is Β£220,000, a Β£220,000 CIC policy means a serious diagnosis pays off the mortgage entirely
+- Mortgage payoff: Match cover to your outstanding mortgage balance - if your mortgage is £220,000, a £220,000 CIC policy means a serious diagnosis clears it entirely

-- Income replacement buffer: 2β3 years' salary if you want a cash buffer while recovering (in addition to income protection)
+- Income replacement buffer: 2-3 years' salary if you want a cash buffer during recovery (on top of income protection)

-- Childcare or partner support: Cover for a non-working spouse/partner to ensure childcare is funded if they're diagnosed
+- Childcare or partner support: Cover for a non-working partner to keep childcare funded if they're diagnosed

 Children's Critical Illness Cover

-Most adult critical illness policies automatically include free children's cover β typically paying 25β50% of the adult sum assured (capped at Β£25,000βΒ£30,000) if a child is diagnosed with a covered condition.
+Most adult critical illness policies automatically include free children's cover - typically paying 25-50% of the adult sum assured (capped at £25,000-£30,000) if a child is diagnosed with a covered condition.
 This is one of the most underappreciated features of CIC policies.
-Check whether your policy includes it and what the children's cover definitions are.
+Check whether yours includes it and what the children's cover definitions are.